hvqzao/foolav/README.md

   ![meter](https://cloud.githubusercontent.com/assets/4956006/12372509/aa21a00e-bc5a-11e5-8589-98ee8ce8bfc0.png)

-- parser of .mf payload file will ignore every character other than `\xHH` hexdecimal sequences.
-This means, it can append your payload t almost any file, hide it between the lines or even add your own comments, example:
+- parser of .mf payload file can be obfuscated - it will ignore every character other than `\xHH` hexdecimal sequences.
+This means, it can append your payload to almost any file, hide it between the lines or even add your own comments, example:

 ![obfuscation](https://cloud.githubusercontent.com/assets/4956006/12372526/ca361694-bc5b-11e5-9a31-be6847cdcec2.png)